 Immigration for Employers

-We assistant, business owners, investors, and human resources departments in complying with United States Citizenship and Immigration Services (USCIS) and Department of Labor (DOL) regulations.
+We assist business owners, investors, and human resources departments in complying with the United States Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL) regulations.

-Our firm's handles business from a broad range of industries and sectors including local government, various engineering fields, software, IT consulting, health care, biotechnology, colleges, architecture, financial services, publishing, manufacturing, construction, food services, produce companies, and transportation.
+Our firm handles business from a broad range of industries and sectors including local government, various engineering fields, software, IT consulting, health care, biotechnology, colleges, architecture, financial services, publishing, manufacturing, construction, food services, production companies, and transportation.

 We also work to obtain employment visas and green cards for individuals in an efficient and cost-effective manner.
 Small Businesses, corporations, and individuals rely on Cadavid & Associates to obtain the permits necessary to work in the US.